 Will I need a conveyancing solicitor if I am remortgaging my Kidsgrove property?

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Kidsgrove should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our conveyancing team are on the panel for all major lenders, so whether you are you are changing to a fixed-rate mortgage with RBS or to a fixed-rate mortgage with the Dudley Building Society, we can assist.
+Conveyancing solicitors on the panel for all major lenders - so whether you are you are changing to a fixed-rate mortgage with RBS or to a fixed-rate mortgage with the Dudley Building Society, we can assist.